JstMagic/shopoffer/README.md

 # Shopoffer
-Aim : To create an offer to be shared amongst customers.
-This offer will automatically expired and can be cancelled at anytime before it expires.
+Aim : To create offers for certain products to be shared amongst customers.
+These offers will automatically expires and can be cancelled at anytime before it expires.
 The shop admin will be able to create an offer along with its expiring date.

 # Developer details
     developer - Martin O - website blog.monyesom.com | blog.martinonyesom.com